skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

 (it will cause an error to be thrown), which we will see below.

-We also set the the type of the frame slot as "illegal", which is Truffle's name for "uninitialized".
+We also set the type of the frame slot as "illegal", which is Truffle's name for "uninitialized".
 This will be used by specializations in Nodes for local variable assignment and reference.